 V. Dinesh Reddy, B. Setz, G. Subrahmanya V.R.K.
 Rao, G.R.
 Gangadharan, M. Aiello (Forthcoming) Best Practices for Sustainable Data Centers.
 In IEEE IT Professional

 V. Dinesh Reddy, G.R.
 Gangadharan, G. Subrahmanya V.R.K.
-Rao (Submitted) Energy aware Virtual Machine Allocation and Selection in Virtualized Data Centers.
+Rao (Accepted) Energy aware Virtual Machine Allocation and Selection in Cloud Data Centers.
+In Soft Computing, Springer

 Project partners include two academic institutions and two companies.

 Bengaluru, India - Shell organized a visit for the partners to the newly built Shell Technology Center in Bengaluru.
 Followed by the 3rd partner meeting in Chennai, hosted by Cognizant.

 Leuven, Belgium - In collaboration with Cognizant, NextGenSmart_DC participated at the KBC Inspiration Day 2017 to present the latest developments of the project to industry partners.
 A live demonstration of privacy-preserved monitoring for the next generation of smart data centers was on display.